EOHanlon243/old-website/_posts/2021-11-08-submariner-project.md

 ### Terragen 4 -

 The world that I needed to create has provide a sense of realism.
 Because of this, using in-built Unity tools will not be sufficient enough, especially with no experience using them.
 As such, we thought the best course of action would be to use other software to manage world generation.
-After searching for software options, we first attempted to use Terragen 4.
+After searching for software options, we first attempted to use *Terragen 4*.

-Terragen 4 is a very reputable software made for creating environmental scenes and renders for films, games, and virtual reality.
+*Terragen 4* is a very reputable software made for creating environmental scenes and renders for films, games, and virtual reality.
 As it has been used previously within games and virtual reality, it seemed like an ideal software for world generation.

 <figure>
   <img src="/assets/images/submariner/terragen-test-landscape.png" alt="Terragen Test Landscape">